imd1005-web-development-winter-2023/assignment-02/README.md

 Create and host a web page that meets the following requirements:

 * Build one (1) web page
-* Web page must be built from scratch, with an original design
+* Web page must be built from scratch, and implement an original design created by you
 * Web page must meet the minimum content requirements identified within this document
 * Web page can be either a Desktop or a Mobile version and does not have to be responsive
 * Web page must have valid and compliant HTML
 * HTML and CSS code must be posted to a public GitHub repo **(More details to come)**
 * Web page should be hosted using GitHub pages service **(More details to come)**
 * Web page must be reachable by a browser on the public internet
+* A CSS reset file is used to harmonize browser style defaults

 ## Content requirements